-A place worth fighting to protect and conserve
+A place worth protecting and conserving

 East Gippsland’s forests support some of Victoria’s finest remaining high-conservation forest.
 They’re a stronghold for many rare and threatened plants and animals, once common across the state.